prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/README.md

 The result of the whole ETL(Extract, Transform, Load) Data pipeline can be seen in the below reports/ Dashboards.
 <img width="926" alt="piecharttransformation" src="https://github.com/prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/assets/79701423/966f3fb4-f172-4fe2-9684-fb15374b8b93">

-Some of the insights that we found from the data are which countries have won the number of Gold, Silver, Bronze and presented them in a Pie chart using the Synapse analytics service.
+Some of the insights that we found from the data are which countries have won the number of Gold, Silver, Bronze and presented them in a Bar,Pie chart using the Synapse analytics service.

 ![image](https://github.com/prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/assets/79701423/e61533bb-d91c-4263-9981-90a789a7fb0f)